 To produce the wine of Chateau de Candale, the whole berry grapes are vinified in open-top, conical-shaped wood vats.
 Malolactic fermentation takes place in stainless steel tanks.
 The wine is aged in an average of 40% new, French oak barrels for between 12 to 18 months before bottling.
 As you might expect, the barrels were made by the owner, Jean Louis Vicard.

 There is a second wine, Roc de Candale.
-On average, the production is close to 4,200 case of wine per year of Chateau de Candale.
+On average, the production is close to 4,200 cases of wine per year of Chateau de Candale.

 Serving Chateau de Candale with Wine and Food Pairings

 Chateau de Candale is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Chateau de Candale is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.